113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 :   The VPCs allowed in the zone.
 Input in the form `value,value,...`.

 --file (string)
-:   The supplied file is used to create the zone.
+:   The supplied file is used to update the zone.
 This flag is unique and cannot be used with other flags.
-The file should follow the JSON schema for the zone update API documented [here](/apidocs/context-based-restrictions#replace-zone-request){: external}.
+The file needs to follow the JSON schema for the zone update API.
+For more information, see the [Context-based restrictions API](/apidocs/context-based-restrictions#replace-zone-request){: external}.

 ### ibmcloud cbr zone-delete
 {: #cbr-cli-zone-delete-command}

-This operation deletes the network zone identified by the specified zone ID.
+This operation deletes the network zone that is identified by the specified zone ID.

 ```sh
 ibmcloud cbr zone-delete ZONE-ID
 ```
+{: codeblock}

 #### Example
 {: #cbr-cli-zone-delete-example}